Reading SIMONE WEIL:

 ("Weil" is pronounced as "vay")

-Our next discussion in the Goodman Center's "Humanities in Community" monthly lecture series has been postponed to an as yet undecided date in September of 2020:
+Our next discussion in the Goodman Center's "Humanities in Community" monthly lecture series has been postponed to an as yet undecided date in the Fall of 2021:

 149 Waubesa St. (Ironworks), Madison, WI 53704